AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Deprecated features**

 * Social Marketing with Facebook is now deprecated.
-You can use Twitter integration to post on social media, or work with Adobe to create a custom channel.
+You can use X (formerly known as Twitter) integration to post on social media, or work with Adobe to create a custom channel.
 * ACS Connector (Prime offering) is now deprecated.
 You can use Campaign export/import capabilities to extract and inject data in both products.

 Learn more in the [Deprecated and removed features page](deprecated-features.md).